Engaging Employees by Empowering Their Impact

 Volunteering provided a mutually beneficial exchange of information and learning.

-Now, 14 years later, I know it’s a proven fact that companies with a commitment to corporate volunteering are more likely to retain their engaged employees than those that don’t.
-I love that my company supports employees giving back to the community through volunteering our time and skills, and even goes a step further putting on four events each year that support nonprofits.
-My favorite event is Enterprising NONPROFITS, an annual one-day conference providing training and networking opportunities to those who reside at the intersection of profitable and nonprofit organizations: executive directors, board members, and volunteer coordinators.
+Now, 15 years later, I know it’s a proven fact that companies with a commitment to corporate volunteering are more likely to retain their engaged employees than those that don’t.
+I love that my company supports employees giving back to the community through volunteering our time and skills, and even goes a step further putting on events each year that help educate nonprofit leaders.
 Witnessing the energy, dedication, and collaboration between motivated community members who are working for change is invigorating.
 Encouraging those connections is an important part of supporting our nonprofits, and profitable companies benefit, too, with happier employees involved in their communities.